imagesegmentation2020/indoor/Readme.md

 # Reducing complexity of the model

-After analyse the results of the experiments, several hypotesis are presented to improve the model, reduce overfitting, and maximize Intersection over Union (Iou) and Pixel Accuracy(Acc).
+After analyse the results of the experiments, several hypothesis are presented to improve the model, reduce overfitting, and maximize Intersection over Union (Iou) and Pixel Accuracy(Acc).

 We conclude:

   - Reduce the number of features could improve the overfitting.
   - A bigger size in bottleneck features could improve the metric results.

+## Deep Dilated Unet

-Our reserach was fructiferous and we obtain a paper Accuracy Improvement of UNet Based on Dilated Convolution from Shengyuan Piao and Jiaming Liu, from the University of Beijing, published at November, 2019.
+Our research was fructiferous and we obtain a paper Accuracy Improvement of UNet Based on Dilated Convolution from Shengyuan Piao and Jiaming Liu, from the University of Beijing, published at November, 2019.
 [3]

-We show here the modificated Unet model proposed : Deep Dilated Unet with a Paralel Dilated Convolution bottleneck module.
+We show here the modificated Unet model proposed : Deep Dilated Unet with a Parallel Dilated Convolution bottleneck module.

 <img src="Images/Figures/Paralel Dilated Convolutions.png" alt="Paralel Dilated Convolutions" />
 <img src="Images/Figures/Deep Dilated Unet.png" alt="Deep Dilated Unet" />

-As seen in this model, the number of shortcuts are reduced to 3.
-The module proposed as bottleneck consists in a 7 ditled convolutions.
+As seen in this model, the number of skipconnections are reduced to 3.
+The module proposed as bottleneck consists in a 7 dilated convolutions.
 Each one of them works with features from size 32x32x512.
 This is 512 features with mapping size of 32x32.
 The dilations rate increases quadratically, from 1 to 32.

-To adapt this proposed Deep Dilated Unet, to our already implemented Unet working with our dataset, in addition qith the quadratic rate convolutions, we approach several prototypes.
+To adapt this proposed Deep Dilated Unet, to our already implemented Unet working with our dataset, in addition with the quadratic rate convolutions, we approach several prototypes.
 The problem we found is a trade off among skipconnections number, the number of convolutions in the bottleneck, and the number of channels and size of the features at the bottleneck.
 We start from RGB images at dataset from size 256x256x3.

 **Experiment 8: Comparison between Deep Dilated Prototypes and Unet**